 For Costco's balance sheet, I again go through each important line item from the balance sheet.
 In reviewing each line item, I will define Costco's balance sheet line items, such as cash, property, plant and equipment, and liabilities between 2016 to 2020.
 Next, I then offer a summary analysis of Costco's essential balance sheet line items.

 Cash: Costco’s cash position in 2016 was $3.3 billion.
 In the next three years, the organization would moderately increase its cash position ending 2019 at $8.3 billion.
 However, in 2020, the organization’s cash position would increase substantially, ending the year at $12.2 billion.

 The significant increase in cash may indicate that the organization needs more funds to maintain operations.
 However, because the organization has shown impressive discipline with its continued revenue growth and moderate cost growth, increasing cash at such a substantial rate may indicate inefficiencies in using the current assets of the organization.
-A better strategy would be for the firm to maintain their disciplinary ways and grow their cash position moderately similar to their revenue growth as well as operating cost growth.
+A better strategy would be for the firm to maintain its disciplinary ways and grow its cash position moderately similar to its revenue growth as well as operating cost growth.

 |Short Term Investment||

 Section 3: Costco Financial Ratios Analyzed

 For this section, I have chosen several different financial ratios to review for Costco from 2016 to 2020.
 In reviewing each of Costco's financial ratios, I first start with defining the financial ratio.
 Next, I supply the financial formula for calculating the specific ratio.
 Finally, I offer a brief analysis of Costco's Important Financial ratios.